-Much research has been done in regards to the disease of addiction and effects of alcoholism.
+Much research has been about the disease of addiction and its effects.

 The first stage of change in recovery is precontemplation.
 In this stage, people are not aware that their drinking, using, or other addictive behavior is a problem.
-They are not consciously aware that a problem exists and are not interested in changing anything.
+They are not interested in changing anything.
 This is a stage in which denial and rationalization are prevalent.

 The second stage is contemplation, where the individual is “willing to consider the possibility that they have a problem…”(Gold).
 This stage of change in recovery is where the person is trying to make a decision.
 They have the information, they are aware that there are negative consequences to their behavior, but they have not fully committed.

 The third stage is the pre-action stage, preparation.
 This is when the conscious decision is made to stop drinking or using.
 The 12 steps of recovery suggest that all it takes is the slightest bit of willingness to get started, and that is what is occurring in this stage.